 The most important of these ESCPs is the Wingless Related Integration Site (WNT) Pathway.
 It was first discovered in 1982, and then was the subject of a Nobel Prize in 1992.
 The oncogenetic event of the WNT pathway is its final protein, beta catenin, entering the nucleus of the cell and driving transcription of many of the worst oncogenes.

-Beta Cat has the first and only potent and specific inhibitor of beta catenin: Tegatrabetan (BC-2059).
+Beta Cat has the first and only potent and specific inhibitor of beta catenin: Tegavivint (BC-2059).

-Should Tegatrabetan achieve its promise, it may be broadly used across many solid tumors and hematological malignancies where beta catenin is defeating cancer therapies and supporting tumor proliferation.
+Should Tegavivint achieve its promise, it may be broadly used across many solid tumors and hematological malignancies where beta catenin is defeating cancer therapies and supporting tumor proliferation.

-There are several orphan, accelerated approval indications where Tegatrabetan is very effective in pre-clinical models which may allow early approval and provide therapy for diseases with tremendous unmet medical needs.
+There are several orphan, accelerated approval indications where Tegavivint is very effective in pre-clinical models which may allow early approval and provide therapy for diseases with tremendous unmet medical needs.